 If your opting to include dates, those will also need to be updated.

 Landing pages are perfect for creating offers, specific to products or whole ranges or items.
-They can be marketed through paid ads, newsletters and will be linked to your seasonal pages.
+They can be marketed through paid ads, newsletters and will be linked to your SEO optimized holiday pages.

 This helps the authority of your main pages to give them that little extra boost when competing on the SERPS.
 Just keep a clear site structure in mind and make sure it flows seemingly.